 BSc MBBS MAcadMEd AFHEA FRCA

-I am an academic FY2 doctor working in Edinburgh, and am hoping to pursue a career in anaesthetics.
-I have a research interest in peri-operative analgesia, particularly IV lidocaine, and its impact on post-operative recovery.
-I am also a keen sportswoman and am competing in Ironman Switzerland this summer.
+Claire is an academic FY2 doctor working in Edinburgh, and is hoping to pursue a career in anaesthetics.
+She has a research interest in perioperative analgesia, particularly intravenous lidocaine, and its impact on postoperative recovery.
+She is also a keen sportswoman and will be competing in Ironman Switzerland this summer.

-I'm a core anaesthetic trainee in the East Midlands with a particular interest in pre-habilitation of high risk surgical patients.
-Outside of the hospital I can usually be found climbing up (or falling off) lovely Peak District rocks.
+Sam is currently working as a clinical fellow in anaesthesia in the East Midlands while completing an MRes investigating central and peripheral inflammation following exercise.
+She has a particular interest in the use of exercise in the pre-habilitation of high risk surgical patients.
+Outside of the hospital she enjoys getting outside as much as possible and can usually be found climbing up (or falling off) lovely Peak District grit.

 Stuart is an anaesthetics registrar in North Central London, starting ITU training this year.
 He is looking forward to learning more about patient safety and shared decision-making.
 He is interested in using TRIPOM to share learning and experiences with colleagues who are interested in perioperative medicine.
 Beyond work, Stuart enjoys running, life drawing and going to art exhibitions.

 Jaimin is an ST6 anaesthetic registrar based in the East Midlands.
 He is starting an education fellowship this year and will also be starting his special interest area in Perioperative medicine.
 He has a particular interest in risk stratification of high risk patients and the use of CPET and pre-habilitation.
 Outside of anaesthetics, Jaimin is a keen traveller, golfer and loves a good hike!